Echinacea For Children: Is It Safe And Precautions To Take

 1. Common cold: Herbal preparation of Echinacea is proven to improve the common cold symptoms in adults; however, it is found ineffective in children (7).
 A 2011 literature review concludes that Echinacea purpurea taken at the first signs of cold might reduce the duration and severity of symptoms (8).
 In another study, it was found that certain Echinacea products might help relieve colds(9) .
 But majorly, the clinical trials and research offer mixed results.

-1. Ear infections: Recurrent otitis media (middle ear infection) is common in young children (10).
+1. Ear infections: Recurrent otitis media (middle ear infection) is one of the many common diseases in children, especially young ones (10).
 Alternative medicine experts and herbalists recommend using echinacea to treat and manage ear infections (2).
 However, a 2008 randomized-controlled trial shows that treating otitis media with echinacea products might increase the risk of its recurrence (11).

 1. Skin issues: Research shows that echinacea can help treat acne.
-Herbal echinacea extract possesses antibacterial and anti-inflammatory properties, which help inhibit the bacteria (PropionibacteriumiXA commensal bacteria that can occasionally cause infectious diseases ) growth and reverse the inflammation caused by the bacteria (12).
-Besides, the topical use of Echinacea is also known to treat wounds, ulcers, cold sores, insect bites, eczema, and allergies (13).
+Herbal echinacea extract possesses antibacterial and anti-inflammatory properties, which help inhibit the bacteria (PropionibacteriumiA commensal bacteria that can occasionally cause infectious diseases ) growth and reverse the inflammation caused by the bacteria (12).
+Besides, the topical use of Echinacea is also known to treat wounds, ulcers, insect bites, eczema, allergies, and cold sores in children (13).

 Herbal echinacea extract can treat can treat skin problems in children